Ottawa considers approval of B.C. methane rules called 'weak' in report

 Alberta and Saskatchewan have proposed similar outcome-based approaches for methane reduction.
 Gorski said rules drafted by both provinces would fall short of Ottawa’s reduction costs.

-Previous studies suggest industry estimates of methane emissions from oil and gas fields — especially heavy oil fields — are far low of the mark.
+Previous studies using aerial measurement suggest industry estimates of methane emissions from oil and gas fields — especially heavy oil fields — are far low of the mark.
 The B.C.-commissioned review quotes similar evidence.

 “Leakage incident rates are strongly influenced by reporting standards rather than actual well failure rate,” it says.